moroso/docs/OS/OS.md

 Like other microkernels, we use IPC to implement cross-address space communication.
-The kernel is divided into a handful of individual processes we call "servers" (see image above), and use these messages to request services from one another.
+The kernel is divided into a handful of individual processes we call "servers" (see image above), which use these messages to request services from one another.
 If possible, we want to steal some performance tricks from the [L4 IPC approach](http://www.read.seas.harvard.edu/~kohler/class/aosref/liedtke93improving.pdf):